You’ve all heard divorce horror stories. They happen to people from all walks of life.

 Most of the time the mistakes leading up to the horror show are obvious and avoidable.

-Here are three common mistakes made in divorce and suggestions for avoiding them.
+Here are 3 common avoidable mistakes made in divorce and suggestions for avoiding them.

 One of the most common mistakes people make when getting divorced is putting off until tomorrow what should be done today.
 People procrastinate in their divorces for many reasons.
 Some find that the process of getting divorced brings up too many negative emotions, like fear, sadness or anger.
 Delaying these necessary tasks allows them to avoid any unwanted feelings.
 Other people procrastinate because they don’t know what they want and are not ready to make any decisions.
 Procrastinating enables these people to avoid making decisions and for some, mistakenly allows them to believe they are absolved of responsibility for the outcomes in their cases.

 Procrastinating in divorce is one of the worst mistakes a person can make for a number of reasons.
 First, completing the tasks necessary to get divorced is usually labor intensive and/or time sensitive.
 If a person delays he/she may have insufficient time to gather necessary information or uncover relevant evidence.
 As a result, he/she may be unable to satisfy legal requirements necessary for the court to rule in his/her favor on any number of issues in the divorce.